redpesk-core/afb-app-manager/docs/0-kristi-introduction.md

 # Available APIs

-Introduction of Available APIs with categorization.
-If multiple categories apply, they will all be listed in the third column (e.g. first row in the following).
+The following is an introduction of Available APIs with categorization.
+When multiple categories apply, they are listed in the third column (e.g. see the first row).